Dots-in-NANOWires by near-field illumination: novel single-photon sources for HYbRid quantum photonic circuits

 Such a solution is, at present, out of reach because conventional creation of QDs during NW growth hinders their successful integration with cavities.

-NANOWHYR Project Overview
+The NANOWHYR Project

 The NANOWHYR project will allow the integration of QDs in NWs with cavities by realizing an unprecedented post-growth creation of QDs inside NWs.
-The new method consists of the incorporation of hydrogen in III-V nitride NWs whose bandgap can be controllably modified by hydrogen.

 Methodology

+The new method consists of the incorporation of hydrogen in III-V nitride NWs, whose bandgap can be controllably modified by hydrogen.
 Subsequent hydrogen removal by scanning near-field illumination will permit tuning the bandgap of the NW in a nanoscale region.
 This will allow us to form a QD in that region with a widely tunable energy.

-Key Advantages
+Key Benefits

 The deterministic control of the QD position and energy is the key that will enable us to efficiently integrate the QD with:

-• A) Planar photonic cavities fabricated on Si
+1. Planar photonic cavities fabricated on Si

-• B) Vertical NW cavities grown on Si
+2. Vertical NW cavities grown on Si

 This will lead to the breakthrough of a site-controlled, electrically-driven, telecom-friendly single photon source in Si photonic circuits.